peterkuma/ds-format/docs/_includes/cmds.md

 `ds ls` [*options*] *input*...<br />

+Lines in the output are formatted as PST.

 Arguments:

 - *input*: Input file.

 Options:

-- `-l`: Print a detailed list (dimensions and long_name).
+- `-l`: Print a detailed list (name and dimensions).
-- `-L`: Print a more detailed list (dimensions and attributes).
+- `-a` *attrs*: Print given variable attributes. *attrs* can be a string or an array.

 Examples:

-Print list variables in dataset.nc
+Print a list of variables in dataset.nc.

 ```
 $ ds dataset.nc